kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/12-mutations.md

 }
 ```

-* Check your mongo databse for the collection info
+* Check your mongoDB database for the collection info
-* When you insert a new document in mongodb it will automatically add a field named `_id`
+* When you insert a new document in mongoDB it will automatically add a field named `_id`

 ## What is async await?
 * [What are promises](https://www.youtube.com/watch?v=2d7s3spWAzo)